dontcry2013/dontcry2013.github.io/source/_posts/node-httpproxy.md

 With switchyOmega we can get a proxy server interface locally, use 127.0.0.1 and a specific port, let's say 8000.

-Now all the requests will pass through this port before rendered by the brower.
+Now, all the requests will pass through this port before rendered by the brower.

 Download requirejs, we need it to load our js in local.